This post is sponsored by the Tuckerton Seaport

 The Canon demonstrations were also very cool, not to mention loud!
 If you want to see more photos from our visit, check out my Instagram stream.

 The Tuckerton Seaport, a working maritime village, is located along the Tuckerton Creek.
 This one-of-a-kind attraction, in the heart of historic Tuckerton NJ, brings the Jersey Shore’s maritime traditions of the past and present to life through people, exhibits and hands-on activities.
 There are several other events coming to the Seaport this summer; check the website for more information and dates.
-This is a non-profit organization, so please follow them on Facebook, Twitter and Instagram.
-Then schedule your visit – you won’t be disappointed!
+This is a non-profit organization.
+Schedule your visit – you won’t be disappointed!